bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 If I save that and then come back and look at my example here, and click slide toggle, you can see that it does this bounce.
 Which is pretty interesting or you could do **easeInBounce** to get the bounce on the opposite end of the animation, which might look a little weird.
-It\'s doing the bounce first and then it\'s finishing the animation, which looks a little weird, but you get the idea and you can try some of these other easings and see what personality you can get.
+It&apos;s doing the bounce first and then it&apos;s finishing the animation, which looks a little weird, but you get the idea and you can try some of these other easings and see what personality you can get.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->